 Day1: Depart UK

-On arrival you will be met and transferred to the Radisson Blu Hotel in Lusaka for an overnight stay.
-The remainder of the day is free to spend as you wish.
+On arrival at Lusaka you will be met and transferred to your hotel, and the rest of the afternoon is free to spend as you wish.

-Day3: Fly to Mfuwe, transfer to Nkwali Camp, 7-nights in South Luangwa National Park
+Day3: Fly to Mfuwe & transfer to South Luangwa National Park

-Take a short domestic flight to Mfuwe, where you are met, then a scenic drive of around one hour by road to Nkwali Camp, across the Luangwa River from South Luangwa National Park.
-This evening the Zambia Carnivore Programme (ZCP) team will deliver an introductory presentation covering their research project, including a familiarisation session on the equipment they use to locate and track carnivores in the field.
+This morning, take a short domestic flight to Mfuwe, from where it is a scenic drive of around one hour by road to Nkwali Camp, across the Luangwa River from South Luangwa National Park.
+This evening the ZCP team will deliver an introductory presentation covering their research project, including a familiarisation session on the equipment they use to locate and track carnivores in the field.

-Day5: Bush walk or vehicle safari and lecture on Zambian wild dogs
+Day5: Bush walk or vehicle safari, lecture on wild dogs

 Day6: Bush walk or vehicle safari, visit Chipembele Environmental Education Centre